Fake news website

 Fake news websites (also referred to as hoax news websites) are websites on the Internet that deliberately publish fake news—hoaxes, propaganda, and disinformation purporting to be real news—often using social media to drive web traffic and amplify their effect.
+Unlike news satire, these websites deliberately seek to be perceived as legitimate and taken at face value, often for financial or political gain.

+Fake news websites monetize their content by exploiting the vulnerabilities of programmatic ad trading, which is a type of online advertising in which ads are traded through machine-to-machine auction in a real-time bidding system.

-Unlike news satire, fake news websites deliberately seek to be perceived as legitimate and taken at face value, often for financial or political gain.
-Such sites have promoted political falsehoods in India, Germany, Indonesia and the Philippines, Sweden, Mexico, Myanmar, and the United States.
-Many sites originate in, or are promoted by, Russia, North Macedonia, and Romania, among others.
-Some media analysts have seen it as a threat to democracy.
+Fake news websites have promoted political falsehoods in India, Germany, Indonesia, the Philippines, Sweden, Mexico, Myanmar, and the United States.
+Many sites originate in, or are promoted by, Russia, or North Macedonia among others.
+Some media analysts have seen them as a threat to democracy.
 In 2016, the European Parliament's Committee on Foreign Affairs passed a resolution warning that the Russian government was using "pseudo-news agencies" and Internet trolls as disinformation propaganda to weaken confidence in democratic values.

 In 2015, the Swedish Security Service, Sweden's national security agency, issued a report concluding Russia was using fake news to inflame "splits in society" through the proliferation of propaganda.
 Sweden's Ministry of Defence tasked its Civil Contingencies Agency with combating fake news from Russia.
 Fraudulent news affected politics in Indonesia and the Philippines, where there was simultaneously widespread usage of social media and limited resources to check the veracity of political claims.
 German Chancellor Angela Merkel warned of the societal impact of "fake sites, bots, trolls".